apache/incubator-crail-website/overview/index.md

 <br><br>
 <div style="text-align: justify">
 <p>
 Crail modules are thin layers on top of CrailFS.
 Implementing new modules for a particular data processing framework or a specific I/O operation requires only a moderate amount of work.
 At the same time, modules inherit the full benefits of CrailFS in terms of user-level I/O, performance and storage tiering.
-For instance, in the blog section we show that Crail-based shuffle engine for Spark permits all-to-all data shuffling very close to the speed of the 100Gb/s network fabric.
+For instance, in the blog section we show that the Crail-based shuffle engine for Spark permits all-to-all data shuffling very close to the speed of the 100Gb/s network fabric.
 </p>
 </div>